ibm-cloud-docs/direct-link/about.md

  * **Colocation Services:** None.

- * **Redundancy:** To establish redundancy for Direct Link Cloud Exchange, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the Cloud Exchange provider.
+ * **Redundancy:** To establish redundancy for IBM Cloud Direct Link Exchange, connectivity into 2+ locations is required, or the selection of a location with a secondary XCR available that can be leveraged by the Cloud Exchange provider.

  * **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (DAL, AMS, MEL, etc).
 The Global Routing option is required as an add-on to reach data centers outside those locations.